curl/everything-curl/usingcurl/downloads/max-filesize.md

-When you want to make sure your curl command line does not download a too-large file, instruct curl to stop before doing that, if it knows the size before the transfer starts!
+When you want to make sure your curl command line does not download a too-large file, instruct curl to stop before doing that, if it knows the size before the transfer starts.
 Maybe that would use too much bandwidth, take too long time or you do not have enough space on your hard drive:

     curl --max-filesize 100000 https://example.com/